telerik/kendo-themes/packages/default/README.md

 ### As a pre-built theme

+This approach is recommended for a simple setup.

 Clone the repo and build it via `npm run build`.
-This will output CSS files in the `dist/` folder.
-The file `dist/packages/all.css` will contain the complete theme, which can be used in your project.
+The file `dist/all.css` will contain the complete theme, which can be used in your project.

 ### Via webpack

-The `webpackThemeConfig` function from the [@telerik/kendo-common-tasks module](https://github.com/telerik/kendo-common-tasks) embeds the recommended theme configuration options in a given webpack config.
-See a preconfigured [webpack.config.js for React](examples/react/webpack.config.js).
+For a runnable example of how to load the theme, see the [angular dashboard demo application](https://github.com/telerik/ng2-dashboard).

 ### With Kendo UI jQuery

-Use with the jQuery widgets is currently **not supported**, as this theme is focused on the React / Angular 2 offering, and requires changes in order to work with the jQuery widgets.
+Use with the jQuery widgets is **currently not supported**, as this theme is focused on the React / Angular 2 offering, and requires changes in order to work with the jQuery widgets.

 ## Customization